UPS and Matternet will begin delivering medical supplies via drone at UC San Diego Health

 Months prior to the expanded Matternet-UPS collaboration — which comes as Matternet raises a strategic investment from McKesson Ventures, bringing its total capital raised from $25.5 million to over $30 million — UPS’ Flight Forward won full FAA approval to kick off regular commercial drone deliveries.
 Under the Part 135 Standard certification, UPS expanded delivery service beyond drone pilots’ lines of sight and doubled the number of flights it’s making for North Carolina’s WakeMed.

 As for Matternet, it launched a partnership with Switzerland-based Swiss Post and became one of the first companies to be authorized for full operations of drone delivery over cities.
-Its pilot programs haven’t been without bumps in the road — Swiss Post decided to temporarily ground operations after two incidents in 2019, one of which nearly injured a group of children — but it claims it’s flown more than 1,500 flights at WakeMed and delivered close to 8,000 lab samples to date.
+Its pilot programs haven’t been without bumps in the road — Swiss Post decided to temporarily ground operations after two incidents in 2019, one of which crashed in a forested area where kids were playing nearby — but it claims it’s flown more than 1,500 flights at WakeMed and delivered close to 8,000 lab samples to date.
+And operations with Swiss Post resumed this month.

 “We’re very excited to launch this operation at UC San Diego Health in partnership with UPS.
 With UCSD Health having multiple facilities with frequent urgent deliveries between them, our goal is to connect them all and create a highly automated, on-demand transportation system for medical items,” Matternet CEO Andreas Raptopoulos said.
 “Drone delivery has huge potential to improve speed of patient care, and we’re thrilled to bring these benefits to many more patients in the U.S.”